liza-tennant/liza-tennant.github.io/_pages/about.md

   - /about.html
 ---
 ---
-I am an AI & Behavioural Scientist looking to combine my interests in computational modelling, data science and human behaviour in solving prominent challenges.
+I am an AI & Social Scientist looking to build moral alignment into AI.
+Currently studying this in agent-based simulation (e.g. Multi-Agent RL with independent learners) and foundation models (e.g. Llama), with inspiration from moral philosophy, psychology and economics.

 Currently I'm a PhD candidate at the [Machine Intelligence Lab](https://www.machineintelligencelab.ai/), Department of Computer Science, University College London (UCL).
 I am conducting my PhD research on the problem of Morality - in humans and machines - funded by the Leverhulme Doctoral Training Programme for the Ecological Study of the Brain.
 Before my PhD I studied Psychology & Linguistics (@ UCL), conducted research on political psychology using Twitter data (@ Cambridge), and worked as an AI/Data Scientist and Behavioural Scientist at two start-ups and a large investment bank.